 Tool Developed by Wittenborg will Calculate Return on Investment for Companies that Invest in Green Energy

-The economic tool developed by Wittenborg University to help SME’s determine their return on investment if they choose to engage in renewable energy projects is ready and will be rolled out to SME’s from this week.
+The economic tool developed by WUAS to help SME’s determine their return on investment if they choose to engage in renewable energy projects is ready and will be rolled out to SME’s from this week.

 Wittenborg is one of the Dutch partners in the GREAT-project, an EU-funded initiative aimed at encouraging communities and SME’s in Ireland, Belgium and the Netherlands to develop technological solutions for Smart Grid, Renewable Energy and Distributive Generation.